Vluuks/AndroidPractice/Week5/Lab/README.md

 ### Asynchronous code - part 2
 If we wanted to keep everything one one thread, we would have to wait for it to complete before continueing, especially if some task at a later point in time is dependent on the information acquired during task 3.
 This renders the program unresponsive for the time it takes for 3 to complete, because no other tasks can be executed: progress has stalled.
 This is usually undesirable, hence the solution of asynchronity:
 ![Image showing one threaded execution of tasks, from 1 to 6.
 3 still takes extra time, but is not executed asynchronously.](async3.png)
-While task 3 is started and still in progress, task 4, 5 and 6 are started in sequence, even though task 3 has not finished yet!
+While task 3 is started and still in progress on another thread, task 4, 5 and 6 are started in sequence, even though task 3 has not finished yet!
 This has different implications:

 - It is faster, because tasks after task 3 do not have to wait for its completion if they are independent of it.
 Because of this the program is not unresponsive during the wait for 3.